dargamenteria/split-term.vim/readme.md

 - **`:TTerm`** Opens a new terminal buffer using `:tabnew` (new tab)

 Both `:Term` and `:VTerm` commands accept a `<count>` like their `:new`/`:vnew` counterparts.
-You can prefix both commands with a number to specifiy the buffer height / width.
+You can prefix both commands with a number but instead for specifiying the buffer height / width.
+It will create count number of terms

 Similar to the original `:terminal`, both commands accepts any number of arguments.
 It can be used to spawn a cmd and see the result, or even start a